vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 2. Register paint
 3. Load worklet

 So, first of all, we want to declare CSS Paint class.
-It should be JavaScript class with `paint` method.
-We will explore this method and its arguments later, for now just look on basic implementation:
+It should be a JavaScript class with `paint` method.
+We will explore this method and its arguments later, for now just look at the basic implementation:

 ```js
 class MyCustomPainter {